 The Global Warming Solutions Act defines “mitigation” as the reduction of greenhouse gas emissions caused by humans, as well as the preservation and enhancement of natural systems to sequester and store carbon, in order to stabilize and reduce greenhouse gas emissions in the atmosphere.
 The pathways included in this Chapter, when implemented, will constitute a significant step in Vermont’s efforts to reduce emissions of greenhouse gases, and build upon ongoing work to mitigate climate change.

-The proposed pathways have been organized by the inventory sector in which the emissions occur (emissions totals and percentages are from the most recent inventory, based on 2017 data):
+The proposed pathways have been organized by the inventory sector in which the emissions occur (emissions totals and percentages are from the most recent inventory, based on 2018 data):

-Transportation (39.1% of total emissions, 3.39 MMTCO2e)
+Transportation (39.7% of total emissions, 3.43 MMTCO2e)

-Buildings, including residential and commercial fuel use, and emissions from natural gas distribution (31.3% of total emissions, 2.72 MMTCO2e)
+Buildings, including residential and commercial fuel use, and emissions from natural gas distribution (33.9% of total emissions, 2.93 MMTCO2e)

-Electricity generation (5.7% of total emissions, 0.49 MMTCO2e)
+Electricity generation (2.1% of total emissions, 0.18 MMTCO2e)

 Agriculture (15.8% of total emissions, 1.37 MMTCO2e)

-Other Non-energy emissions, including Industrial Processes and Waste (8% of total emissions, 0.7 MMTCO2e)
+Other Non-energy emissions, including Industrial Processes and Waste (8.5% of total emissions, 0.73 MMTCO2e)

 Greenhouse gas emissions from the transportation sector have consistently been higher than any other sector.
-The state has implemented law and policy aimed at requiring manufacturers to deliver for sale cleaner vehicles to the market, and the legislature has authorized and funded programs to incentivize the purchase and use of these vehicles in Vermont.
+The state has implemented law and policy aimed at requiring manufacturers to deliver for sale cleaner vehicles to the market, and the legislature has authorized and funded programs to incentivize the purchase and use of these vehicles in Vermont, as well as expand and accelerate other transportation solutions the reduce reliance on the single occupancy vehicle.
 The success of these policies and programs in driving innovation in the automobile industry to produce cleaner technologies, coupled with the recent development of more robust state vehicle purchase incentives and investments in electric vehicle charging stations has yielded a slow but steady increase in electric vehicles in the Vermont fleet.
 As of January, 2021 there were 4,360 plug-in hybrid or battery electric vehicles registered in Vermont.
 However, modeling shows that our current rate of EV adoption and number of EVs on the road is not nearly enough to achieve the reductions in this sector required by the GWSA.
 For example, we will need approximately 170,000 light-duty electric vehicles in the Vermont fleet to meet our 2030 reduction requirements.
-The pathways and strategies in this sector represent a robust set of rules, programs, and policies that will accelerate EV adoption through a variety of approaches aimed at sparking market innovation and transformation in vehicle manufacturing, coordinating emission reductions and investments at the regional level through a proven, market-based approach – the Transportation and Climate Initiative Program – and designing more robust vehicle purchase incentives that mitigate the high up-front costs of electric vehicles, helping ensure these choices are accessible to all Vermonters, no matter their income.
+The pathways and strategies in this sector represent a robust set of rules, programs, and policies that will accelerate EV adoption through a variety of approaches aimed at sparking market innovation and transformation in vehicle manufacturing, coordinating emission reductions and investments at the regional level, designing more robust vehicle purchase incentives that mitigate the high up-front costs of electric vehicles, creating more transportation options and helping ensure these choices are accessible to all Vermonters, no matter their income.